Skip to main content

 Some registration stations may be closed prior to the end of the season depending on spearing activity and volume of sturgeon registrations.
 Any early closures will be posted at registration stations and included in daily harvest reports posted on the DNR website.

-No person may have under his or her control any spear or similar device in any enclosure on the ice or waters of the Winnebago system except when authorized during established sturgeon spearing seasons during open spearing hours and while in possession of a valid sturgeon spearing license and unfilled carcass tag.
+No person may have under their control any spear or similar device in any enclosure on the ice or waters of the Winnebago system except when authorized during established sturgeon spearing seasons during open spearing hours and while in possession of a valid sturgeon spearing license and unfilled carcass tag.

 No person may take, capture, kill or attempt to kill sturgeon on the Winnebago system by any means other than spearing with a spear thrown by hand from inside a fishing shelter placed on the ice during the open spearing season.